-Past excursions include Aladdin, The Wizard of Oz and Charlie and the Chocolate Factory.
-In 2021, the students attended Frozen at Her Majesty’s Theatre.
+Past excursions include Aladdin, The Wizard of Oz and Charlie, Frozen and the Chocolate Factory.
+In 2022, the students attended Hairspray the Musical at the Regent Theatre.

 At Mulgrave Primary School we provide an inclusive Physical Education, Sport and Health Program for all children as outlined in the Victorian Curriculum.
 Students participate in a 40 minute Physical Education (PE) session conducted by our PE specialist teacher and a 1 Hour Sport Session each week that is conducted with the support of the classroom teachers.
 The PE and Sport program is designed and aimed to prepare students for a healthy and active lifestyle through the development of skills, knowledge, teamwork and positive attitudes.
 Through our comprehensive we aim to develop the learner’s confidence, coordination and physical literacy through a range of individual and group learning tasks.
 There is a consistent focus on respect and encouraging learners to interact with each other in a positive manner.
 Our program provides children with a wide range of physical and sporting experiences focusing on the sequential development of fundamental motor and locomotion skills, gymnastics, dance, athletics, fitness and sport education.
 We also have a range of equipment that ensures a variety of exciting new experiences each session.
 Various lunch time and after school coaching programs are also offered throughout the term.